veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 > There is no requirement to upgrade the VM templates from previous anka version 2.2.2 to version 2.2.3.

-### Packer Plugin 1.3.0 - June 18, 2020
+### Packer Plugin 1.5.0 - June 18, 2020
-- New feature : Properly handle cleanup of VM when halted or cancelled
+- New feature : Added ability to modify cpu core count, ram, and disk size when cloning from an existing VM Template

 ### Anka GitLab Runner 0.6b - Dec 08, 2019
 - New feature : update gitlab runner to new gitlab codebase